 At the same time, her family received quite a bit of fan mail as well, especially from childless couples struggling to conceive.
 But as Louise Brown puts it, her parents were just happy to have her as their child — like most wonderful parents out there.
 In an interview with iNews, she said, “My mum just wanted a baby, and no matter what, she would have done it.”

 Louise Brown, who is now a mother of two and works in a shipping office, had to take some time before she became comfortable with her fame.
-But these days, she's more than happy to use her platform to raise awareness and help other people like her parents who struggled with fertility — and this includes speaking to the European Parliament about equality of IVF treatment accessibility across the entire continent.
+But these days, she’s more than happy to use her platform to raise awareness and help other people like her parents who struggled with fertility — and this includes speaking to the European Parliament about equality of IVF treatment accessibility across the entire continent.
+It seems like much of her work is paying off.

 Obviously, much has changed since 1978.
 At least one million babies have been born through IVF and other assisted reproductive techniques in the United States alone.
 Worldwide, the total number has been estimated to be much higher, at five million or even six million.
 And as Louise Brown demonstrates, babies born through IVF can survive and thrive, and lead very fulfilling lives.